 One of the biggest tasks for our move to Amman, Jordan was preparing our two cats Penny and Lulu for the long trip.
 In the lead up to our departure many people asked us “Are we going to bring our cats?” which when we said “Yes” was almost always followed-up with “How long would they need to be quarantined?”
 First, not bringing our beloved kitties was a non-starter for us.
 If we couldn’t bring them with us we wouldn’t move.
 End of story.
-Second, through these conversations and our own research we realized how little most people knew about the process for bringing cats or pets in general overseas.
+Second, through these conversations and our own research, we realized how little most people knew about the process of bringing cats or pets in general overseas.

-We of course did our research and learned about what was required and what wasn’t.
+We, of course, did our research and learned about what was required and what wasn’t.
 As you may be aware the policies and procedures vary country-to-country so do your own investigation well in advance of your trip to ensure you have everything you need in advance of your move.
-Through this post I’m going to cover the ins and outs of taking your cat(s) overseas, specifically to Jordan.
+Through this post, I’m going to cover the ins and outs of taking your cat(s) overseas, specifically to Jordan.

 This is where you should start.
 USDA APHIS

 Most destinations don’t require you to quarantine your pets

 This was by far the biggest misconception about taking cats overseas.
 As I mentioned earlier, nearly everyone asked us about quarantining Penny and Lulu in Jordan.
 When it comes to a mandatory quarantine for pets most destinations don’t require it, but there are a few notable exceptions that do like Australia, New Zealand, and Hawaii.
 Perhaps it’s celebrities like Johnny Depp who illegally brought dogs to Australia in 2015 that have contributed to this misunderstanding among the public!